SquashTM Main Configuration

 spring.security.oauth2.client.provider.<idp-name>.authorization-uri |

-Specifies the IDP endpoint to start the authorization request | - | - |
+Specifies the IdP endpoint to start the authorization request | - | - |

 spring.security.oauth2.client.provider.<idp-name>.token-uri |